LAFS.5.W.1.1Archived Standard

 You're Moving Where?:

-Students will look over data and rank locations from the most attractive state to the least attractive state and help their friend's grandparents decide what locations would be the best states to move to, based on their needs and wants.
+In this Model-Eliciting Activity (MEA), students will look over data and rank locations from the most attractive state to the least attractive state and help their friend's grandparents decide what locations would be the best states to move to, based on their needs and wants.
 Students will consider the following factors: natural disasters, seasons, landforms, bodies of water, climate zones and yearly precipitation.

 Type: Lesson Plan

-Tablets for Mrs. Tomlinson's Class:
+Tablets for Mrs. Tomlinson:

 Type: Lesson Plan